sarahdepalo/sarahdepalo/README.md

 <a href="https://sarahdepalo.hashnode.dev/"><img src="https://img.shields.io/badge/Hashnode-2962FF?style=for-the-badge&logo=hashnode&logoColor=white alt="HashNode" /></a>&nbsp;
   </p>

-Recent full-stack bootcamp grad that loves the challenge and lifelong learning involved with coding.
+Web developer that loves the challenge and constant learning involved with coding.
 I enjoy debugging, designing, and working with React.
 When I'm not coding, you can find me cooking up new recipes, reading horror books, and petting every dog I see.

 🌱  I’m currently learning:
 - Typescript